svn2github/computational-materials-repository/c2dm/c2dm.rst

     $ tar xf chi-data.tar.gz
     $ cp chi-data/H-MoS2-chi.pckl .

-Then the QEH module is used to calculate the dielectric function for one to 20 layers of MoS2.
+Then the Heterostructure module is used to calculate the dielectric function for one to 20 layers of MoS2.

 .. literalinclude:: multi_MoS2.py